openaudible/openaudible_docker/README.md

 ## TODO items
 * Add a user/password for accessing the VM
 * Perhaps experiment with Ubuntu Kiosk Mode, to disable terminal, su, etc?
 OpenAudible and system file browser.
 * lock down "su" root ability (change root password?)

 ## Notes
 * This is experimental and unsupported.
 We hope some people find it useful.
 It is a neat way to run a desktop app in a container.
+* IMPORTANT: DO NOT EXPOSE PORT 3000 to the WAN using port forwarding or reverse proxy as there is no security on the linux webtop!
 * If you find any issues, please report them on [github.com/openaudible/openaudible_docker/issues](https://github.com/openaudible/openaudible_docker/issues).
 * Before deleting the container and volume, if you logged into Audible, you should Log out using the Control Menu, which will delete your virtual device.
 * Would appreciate feedback or pull requests.